exfool/MapHeap/README.md

 &lt;Value&gt; Heap.

-Base on generics and comporators (The default comporator sorted by ASC)
+Base on generics and comporators
+(default comporator sorted by ASC)